keras-team/governance/rfcs/20200920-keras-nlp-bert.md

 ### Pretraining task

-We aim to provide SavedModel for BertEncoder, however user can choose to pretrain a new BertEncoder based on their own dataset.
+We aim to provide pretrained checkpoints for `BertEncoder`, however the user can choose to pretrain a new BertEncoder based on their own dataset.

 ```python